When the GPU Test Fits - and When It Does Not

 Before-and-after tests on the same device

-After switching browsers, toggling hardware acceleration, or plugging in a laptop that was on battery, click Run benchmark.
-The page renders an instanced 3D scene that doubles in size per tier while measuring the median frame rate.
+Before-and-after tests on the same device are what GPU Test is for: after switching browsers, toggling hardware acceleration, or plugging in a laptop that was on battery, click Run benchmark.
+The page renders an instanced 3D scene that doubles in size per tier while measuring median frame rate.

 The cap keeps a high-refresh screen and a standard one roughly comparable - what moves the score is how deep into the tiers your device holds a smooth frame rate.